allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Controlled \(Frozen\) Times

-PEX creates Sortie Events with frozen times for the fol owing ATO data sets:
+PEX creates Sortie Events with frozen times for the following ATO data sets:

 * AIRDROP \(airdrop mission data\)
 * AMSNLOC \(location data for missions with no target\)